Carmen Novoa: Art and literary career

 Novoa has been featured in Spanish national newspapers as well as in Uruguay highlighting her art Exhibitions and literary works.
-In 2005 One particular newspaper in Uruguay featured Novoa in 2 full inside pages in color regarding her poetry book Evasion/Evasion and her paintings.
+In 2005 One particular newspaper in Uruguay featured Novoa in 2 full inside pages in colour regarding her poetry book Evasion/Evasion and her paintings.
 In 2005 Novoa held an art exhibition in the Uruguayan national library; there she also launched her book Evasion/Evasion.

 With the sponsorship of Uruguayan born Telmo Languiller, speaker of the Victorian Legislative Assembly, Novoa brought together 24 artists and coordinated a Latin art exhibition in Parliament House, Melbourne building.
 This was historically recorded as it was the first art exhibition held in Parliament house then again in 2004.

 In 2003, Novoa organised the Spanish and Latin American exhibition of painting, sculpture and ceramics at the Wyndham.
 It was opened by former 27th Prime Minister of Australia Julia Gillard.
 The exhibition hosted many Hispanic and Latin American artists.
 Gillard referred to it as an outstanding exhibition in a letter of praise.

 In 2006, Novoa received an AU$1000 grant from City of Brimbank to paint murals on canvas that reflect the local area, this was applied by the Uruguayan Social club of Melbourne where the unveiling took place amidst a celebration with music and dance.
 2 of her most recent artistic career highlights was her painting featured in Confluencias, a very important exhibition to the Latino community in Australia held at The Treasures of the Museum of Freemasonry in Sydney, This exhibition is made possible by a partnership with the consulates of Argentina, Brazil, Ecuador, Peru and Uruguay.
 Her last Exhibition together with fellow Latino Melbourne based artists Latin American Art Expressions held at Melbourne's heritage listed building of The Mission to Seafarers, a non-profit organisation providing support to seafarers since 1857.